ultimike/html5_audio/README.md

 # html5_audio
 HTML5 Audio field formatter module for Drupal 8 and 9.

-## Introduction to Drupal 8 Module Development workshop
+## Introduction to Drupal 8 and 9 Module Development workshop
 This module is used in the Introduction to Drupal 8 and 9 Module Development workshop, written by DrupalEasy and Six Mile Tech.
 For additional information about this workshop, see https://www.drupaleasy.com/training/workshops/introduction-drupal-8-module-development.